Vitor-Tx/TestePraticoCedro/README.md

 ## Development server

-Run `npm start json-server` to run a simulated API for the app.
+Run `npm run json-server` to run a simulated API for the app.

 In another terminal, run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.